g1eng/httpfilter/README.md

 router.GET("/api/path/somewhere", someRouterAuthWrapper(yourHandler))
 ```

+## How to use `AuthWrappers`?

 Many of wrapper functions in this package are implemented in `AuthWrapper` type, including basic authentication, IP filtering, header validation, and so on.
-You can apply single basic authentication for a simple but a little secured route with following snippet:
+You can apply single basic authentication for a simple but a little secured route with the following snippet:

 ```go
 package example